raspberrypilearning/interactive-animation/en/step_4.md

 Add code to make your sprite move around the stage in a forever loop, bouncing off the edges of the stage.
 Search for 'bounce' in **How to ... create sprite movement**.

+--- collapse ---
+---

+title: How to ... create sprite movement

+---
+generic-scratch-if-on-edge-bounce
+scratch-rotate-costume

+--- /collapse ---

 --- /task ---
 --- no-print ---